 - An excellent party scene with popular places such as Khao San Road, Sukhumvit Soi 11, Thonglor & Ekkemai

 - Rooftop bars such as Octave Rooftop Bar, Skybar at Lebua and Above Eleven

 - Night markets with Ratchada Train Market as the most popular one

 Bangkok, the Grand Palace in front of the picture, the skyline in the back

 2. Chiang Mai

 Located in the north, Chiang Mai is a hugely popular destination and one of the top places to visit in Thailand where you can find mountains, jungle, temples and elephant sanctuaries.
-This city has a much more laid-back vibe, which attracts many young travellers.
+This city has a much more laid-back vibe, which attracts many young travellers and ex-pats.
 From here, these young adventurers often rent a motorbike and will take the Mae Hong Son Loop, which is a 600 kilometres scenic route from Chiang Mai to Doi Inthanon National Park, Mae Sariang, Mae Hong Son, Pai and back to Chiang Mai.
-Other highlights are jungle trekking, visiting Sunday Walking Street Market, visiting the Long Neck Tribe and visiting the famous temples of Chiang Mai.
-Chiang Mai is also a perfect place to explore the famous Northern Thai Cuisine, for example, eating at one of the best Khao Soi restaurants in Chiang Mai.
+Other highlights are jungle trekking, visiting Sunday Walking Street Market, visiting the Long Neck Tribe and visiting the famous and beautiful temples of Chiang Mai.
+Chiang Mai is also a perfect place to explore the famous Northern Thai Cuisine, for example, with Khao Soi as the most famous Northern Thai dish that is hugely popular among foreigners.
 For more local eateries, check out our article about the best local Thai restaurants in Chiang Mai.

 Note (air-quality advice): right before the raining season starts during the burning season, the air quality in Chiang Mai is among the worst in the world (with air quality levels labelled as hazardous) as many farmers burn their fields.
 It's advisable to avoid Chiang Mai between the end of February and April.